libopenstorage/specs/ux/README.md

 # Volume spec files

-This containers sample volume spec files in JSON and YAML formats.
+This contains sample volume spec files in JSON and YAML formats.